 Employee engagement is truly the heart of the science of a high-performing workforce.
 Engagement provides a baseline of what folks care about at the organization, what motivates them to work harder, stay longer, and care more.
 When engagement is combined with equipping employees to do their job right and well, it creates a strong foundation for high performance.
 Defining how to “engage and equip” your workforce is the basis of the WSA engagement model that brings together the art and the science.

 Defined as fostering equitable processes and practices at your organization.
 Research has shown that inherently there are unconscious biases and inequitable practices at play that enter into leadership decisions within almost every organization.
 The fact that these are unintentional — and the notion that they are likely not decisions being made consciously — leads to the importance of pinpointing where inequity may be happening and eliminating them so everyone reaps the benefit of working in an equitable workforce.

-Experience management is a broad term that gets at all the processes in place to ensure that employees are equipped to do their job well and in the most efficient and effective way possible.
-Examples of experience management may include optimizing programs such as the candidate experience, onboarding, exiting, remote working, mental health, and well-being.
-Experience management can be ensuring that employees have the right tools, equipment, and training they need to be effective.
+Employee lifecycle is a broad term that gets at all the processes in place to ensure that employees are equipped to do their job well and in the most efficient and effective way possible.
+Examples of employee lifecycle may include optimizing programs such as the candidate experience, onboarding, exiting, remote working, mental health, and well-being.
+Employee lifecycle can be ensuring that employees have the right tools, equipment, and training they need to be effective.
 It can also be ensuring that investments made towards employee benefit and recognition programs are optimized.